nordtheme/nord/README.md

 }
 ```

-When using [postcss-import](https://github.com/postcss/postcss-import) you can simply import the CSS file like any JavaScript module:
+When using [postcss-import][gh-postcss-import] you can simply import the CSS file like any JavaScript module:

 ```css
 @import "nord";